The Case of the Mysterious Citations: USE AND MISUSE OF LLMS IN ACADEMIC WRITING

 \section{USE AND MISUSE OF LLMS IN ACADEMIC WRITING}

-Not all uses of generative models in writing are intrinsically problematic.
+Use of generative models in writing is not intrinsically problematic.
 There is a broad consensus that regular tasks such as grammar correction, formatting, and stylistic polishing do not, in themselves, threaten the foundations of academic communication.
 These uses can be considered similar to spellcheckers, reference managers, or automated typesetting tools, operating at the level of presentation rather than substance.

 The scientific method, by contrast, relies on transparent interaction with existing knowledge.
-Claims must be justified by evidence, and citations serve as verifiable trace links in a chain of progress.
-Generating invented sources or misrepresenting the literature breaks this chain.
+Claims must be justified by evidence, and citations serve as verifiable links in a chain of progress.
+Generating invented sources breaks this chain.
 In other words, the unverified insertion of references that do not correspond to real works amounts to a form of citation fabrication, an operation indistinguishable from falsification, one of IEEE's and ACM's recognized categories of scientific misconduct~\cite{acm-content-falsification-policy-2025, ieee-ethics-fabrication-falsification-citation-2025}.

 This distinction matters due to LLMs no longer being a fringe tool.
 Large-scale empirical work has shown that LLMs are already embedded in mainstream scientific writing practices.
 Liang et al.~\cite{liang2025quantifying} analyzed more than one million pre-prints and published articles and found a significant and rapidly increasing presence of LLM-modified text across disciplines with particular double digit adoption numbers in computer science.
 Their results provide clear evidence that generative models are not just experimental aids but are actively reshaping how scientific work is produced.